teticio/audio-diffusion/README.md

 ![mel spectrogram](mel.png)

 Audio can be represented as images by transforming to a [mel spectrogram](https://en.wikipedia.org/wiki/Mel-frequency_cepstrum), such as the one shown above.
-The class `Mel` in `mel.py` can convert a slice of audio into a mel spectrogram of `x_res` x `y_res` and vice-versa.
+The class `Mel` in `mel.py` can convert a slice of audio into a mel spectrogram of `x_res` x `y_res` and vice versa.
 The higher the resolution, the less audio information will be lost.
 You can see how this works in the `test-mel.ipynb` notebook.

 A DDPM model is trained on a set of mel spectrograms that have been generated from a directory of audio files.
 It is then used to synthesize similar mel spectrograms, which are then converted back into audio.
 See the `test-model.ipynb` notebook for an example.